Emmapr123/GlassMorphism/README.md

 ## Glass Morphism

-This is a simple application to show how I would create glass morpihsm using BlurView
+This is a simple application to show how I would create glass morphism using BlurView

 ```
 Pros: